 - commissioned by Bloomsbury Festival, Deptford X 2021 and Bow Arts

 - supported by British Library, Migration Museum, Omnibus Theatre, Hidden Keileon, the Albany, Lewisham Council, ShapesLewisham, West Silvertown Foundation

 - radio supported by Bloomsbury Radio, AAJA Radio

 Concept: Jennifer Lim, Ghost and John

 Sound and Music: Ghost

 Devising Performers: Pui Yung Shum, Yun Cheng, Jason Yip, Sydney Robertso, Wah-Chi Vong and John Chan

 Banner Photographer: Jeffrey Choy

 Illustration: Pui Yung Shum

 We are currently in conversations with different local councils, cultural units and funding bodies.
-Aiming at putting on a 3rd edition in October 2021 and a 4th Edition at Easter break 2022, please contact us if you are interested in collaborating on this project focusing on tackling the current hurdles in the performing arts industry.
+Aiming at putting on a 4th Edition at Easter break 2022, please contact us if you are interested in collaborating on this project focusing on tackling the current hurdles in the performing arts industry.